Select Page

 Key Takeaways

-• It was a prototype for many later concentration camps and played a crucial role in the wider concentration camp system.
+It was the prototype for many subsequent concentration camps and frequently served an important function in the greater concentration camp regime.

 Want to explore sachsenhausen concentration camp?
 Come and join us on the Original Berlin Sachsenhausen Concentration Camp Memorial Tour.